songrotek/DRL-FlappyBird/README.md

 As a reinforcement learning problem, we knows we need to obtain observations and output actions, and the 'brain' do the processing work.

-Therefore, you can easily understand the BrainDQN.py code.
+Therefore, you can easily understand the `BrainDQN.py` code.
 There are three interfaces:

 1. getInitState() for initialization
 2. getAction()
-3. setPerception(nextObservation,action,reward,terminal)
+3. setPerception(nextObservation, action, reward, terminal)

-the game interface just need to be able to feed the action to the game and output observation,reward,terminal
+The game interface just need to be able to feed the action to the game and output observation, reward, terminal

 ## Disclaimer